Thomas Sewell Robins: Career

 Robins travelled extensively on the Continent, visiting France in 1842, Holland and Italy in 1845, the Mediterranean c.
 1850, Holland and the Rhine in 1857, France in 1858, and Antwerp in 1859.
-A prolific painter, he exhibited 7 works at the RA; 39 at the British Institute; 21 at the Suffolk Street Galleries and 317 works at the New Watercolour Society.
-Failing health forced him to reduce his commitments in 1865–66.
-He died in 1880, leaving his wife, Elizabeth and daughter, Delia.

 Robins specialized in coastal marine subjects, working primarily in watercolours and on occasion in oils.
 He did some paintings, particularly some large scale yachting scenes in the Solent some of which were engraved by Dolby, Harris and others.
 His work is in the collections of the Victoria and Albert Museum, Birmingham Museum and Art Gallery, the British Museum, the City of Portsmouth Museum, Cartwright Hall (Bradford), Howarth Museum and Gallery (Accrington), Newport Art Gallery, the Williamson Art Gallery and Museum (Birkenhead), the National Maritime Museum at Greenwich, and the Muscarelle Museum of Art.

 One oil painting of his in the National Maritime Museum dates from 1853 and is of HMS Assistance trapped in the Arctic ice.

 A more typical watercolour by Robins is "Bringing in the Nets" initialled TSR and dated 1861.
 He produced many similar works of varying quality.
 He seldom added titles except for brief phrases about location e.g. "Off Sheerness"; the titles are mostly assigned by the auction houses.

-During his travels Robins also made some pencil drawings and watercolour sketches of people in local dress.
+During his travels, Robins also made some pencil drawings and watercolour sketches of people in local dress.
 The chalk drawing above right is of a girl with wool gatherings; it is not dated.

+Death

+Failing health forced him to reduce his commitments in 1865–66.
+He died in 1880, leaving his wife, Elizabeth and daughter, Delia.